nitisha-pradhan/Wildfire_Detection/README.md

 The model is saved as an h5 file. <br>
 Flask is used for deployment of project. <br>
 HTML, CSS and JS are used as well to make the flask web app. <br>
+Note: The Wildfire_Detection.ipynb is the notebook for the model.
 - - - -